Another War

 Another War is a role-playing video game set in World War II.
-The game was released for PC on September 30, 2002 by Czech publisher Cenega.
-It was later released for Mac on December 31.
+The game was released for Microsoft Windows on September 30, 2002 by Czech publisher Cenega.
+It was later released for Mac OS X on May 1.

 Plot

 Another War follows the story of an adventurer involved in his own private war during World War II in Nazi-occupied Europe.